| |

 What is the difference between IT operations management and IT service management?

 IT operations management (ITOM) covers the infrastructure layer: monitoring, maintaining, and optimizing the servers, networks, and applications that keep systems running.
-IT service management (ITSM) covers service delivery to end users: managing requests, incidents, problems, and changes from a user perspective.
+IT service management (ITSM) covers service delivery to end users, managing requests, incidents, problems, and changes from a user perspective.
 ITOM produces the configuration data that ITSM processes depend on.
+For a full breakdown, see the ITOM vs. ITSM guide.

 Why do ITOM and ITSM teams struggle to work together?